mindspore-lab/mindcv/README.md

 ### License

-This project is released under the [Eclipse Public License 1.0](LICENSE.md).
+This project is released under the [Apache License 2.0](LICENSE.md).

 ### Feedbacks and Contact